 Drone Operator Services

-Licensed aerial cinematography throughout Ireland, fully compliant with IAA (Irish Aviation Authority) regulations.
+Licensed aerial cinematography across Ireland, fully compliant with IAA (Irish Aviation Authority) rules.

-Drone filming in Ireland is regulated by IAA (Irish Aviation Authority), which sets a maximum altitude of 120m and enforces no-fly zones around airports, Dublin city centre restricted zone, over gatherings.
-Required for all drones; EU drone license required; registration via IAA.
-Commercial filming permits typically require 2-4 weeks for special permits, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Ireland is regulated by IAA (Irish Aviation Authority).
+This sets a maximum altitude of 120m and enforces no-fly zones around airports, Dublin city centre off-limits zone, over gatherings.
+Needed for all drones.
+EU drone license needed.
+Sign-ups via IAA.
+Commercial filming permits mostly need 2-4 weeks for special permits, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Ireland who hold all required IAA (Irish Aviation Authority) credentials and carry appropriate insurance.
-From sweeping establishing shots over Dublin to dynamic tracking moves across Cork, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Ireland who hold all needed IAA (Irish Aviation Authority) credentials and carry appropriate insurance.
+From sweeping setting up shots over Dublin to dynamic tracking moves across Cork, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 ACT 01